 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of petroleum engineers is projected to grow 15 percent from 2016 to 2026, much faster than the average for all occupations.
+Employment of petroleum engineers is projected to grow 3 percent from 2018 to 2028, slower than the average for all occupations.

 Oil prices will be a major determinant of employment growth.
 Because many petroleum engineers work in oil and gas extraction, any changes in oil prices will likely affect employment levels.
 Typically, companies also expand exploration for new reserves of oil and gas when prices are high.